 Play is important for people of all ages to be physically active, mentally alert, creative, and socially connected.
-Over the past decade, the US Play Coalition has been proud to have given almost $60,000 in action and research grants to a variety of projects.
+Over the past decade, the US Play Coalition has been proud to have awarded $64,000 in action and research grants to a variety of projects.
 These investments have helped foster the continued growth of both a body of knowledge and community-focused play experiences that benefit thousands of people of all ages and abilities.

-2019 Action Grant Winners
+2020/2021 Action Grant Winners

 Three $1,000 action grants are providing needed funding for projects that are facilitating play in specific communities and across the country.

-2019 Research Seed Grant Award Winner
+2020/2021 Research Seed Grant Award Winner

 William Massey, Ph.D., Assistant Professor at Oregon State University, received this year’s $3,000 Research Seed Grant Award for his project, “The recess initiative: A participatory action approach to increasing physical activity and self-regulation through recess in elementary schools.”